Port Louis Marina

 The skipper will be required to give you as much information as you require concerning the yacht and its systems, sailing skills and navigation in general.

-For one-day check out skipper’s it is the client’s responsibility to get the skipper back to the base.
+For one-day check out skipper’s it is your responsibility to get the skipper back to the base.
 If you prefer not to come back to the base you must pay for his expenses (ferry, taxi, etc.) to get him back to the base.

-The average tip for a skipper is 15 to 20% percent of the skipper’s fee.
-This is, of course, at the client’s discretion.
+The average tip for a skipper is 15 to 20% of the skipper’s fee.
+This is, of course, at your discretion.

 More information on Skippered Charter Options.

 Fuel is available at the base and costs approximately US$ 0.86 per liter.